|

 central business district spanning 360 hectares of prime land for development,

-Marina Bay is our city's most exciting and ambitious urban project that will
+Marina Bay is our city's most exciting and ambitious urban project that

 Set by the water's edge and with our